MatthiasValvekens/pyHanko/docs/cli-guide/signing.rst

     information after the fact, together with a document timestamp.
     Obviously, this is predicated on the certificate's still being valid when the revocation information is compiled.
-    This workflow is not (yet) supported in pyHanko, and is also not guaranteed to be acceptable in all X.509 validation models.
+    This workflow is not guaranteed to be acceptable in all X.509 validation models, but is supported in pyHanko through the ``ltvfix`` subcommand; see :ref:`ltv-fix`.
   * This approach is used in the PAdES baseline profiles B-LT and B-LTA defined by ETSI, and the (mildly modified) versions subsumed into ISO 32000-2 (PDF 2.0).
 As such, it is not part of ISO 32000-1 'proper'.